ngannguyen75/udemy-tindog-challenge/README.md

-# The Complete Web Development Bootcamp by Udemy
+# TinDog Website

-A coding challenge using HTML, CSS, and Bootstrap to design and build a TinDog website.
+This is a coding challenge using HTML, CSS, and Bootstrap to design and build a TinDog website that I completed for the [Complete Web Development Bootcamp by Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/).